On Demand WebinarDigitaler Workflow bei Sofortimplantation

 He added: “We are delighted to partner with Nobel Biocare in making the GalvoSurge Dental Implant Cleaning System available to as many practices as possible.”

 GalvoSurge is CE marked and available in Europe, Australia, New Zealand and Hong Kong.
+It is recommended in combination with creos regenerative solutions, another brand from the Nobel Biocare family.

 Editorial note: A list of references is available from the publisher.